jemc/vscode-implicit-indent/README.md

 When the cursor moves to an empty line, automatically indent to the correct level.

-That is, moving the cursor onto an empty line with the up/down/left/right arrows will act just like it did when the line was created, jumping to the level of indentation implied by the indentation settings for the language you're working in.
+That is, moving the cursor onto an empty line with the up/down/left/right arrows will cause the cursor to also jump to an appropriate level of indentation.
+This is influenced by the indentation settings for the language you're working in, but falls back to using the indentation level of the next non-empty line.

 ## Configuration